Looking for the list of best search engines (2019) in the world?

 With such traffic and active user count, YouTube is definitely something worth focusing on to drive traffic back to our site.
 You can also create an account, open up a vlog account on YouTube and start vlogging and directly leverage the audience to gain exposure, make money vlogging and add value to the community.

-3) Bing: The Alternative Search Engine To Google
+3) Bing: Best Alternative to Google

 Launched in 1998 by Microsoft, Bing is now the second largest web based search engine and the third largest search engine after Google and YouTube generally.